sass/perl-libsass/README.md

 Copyright And Licence
 ---------------------

 Copyright © 2013 by David Caldwell
+Copyright © 2014 by Marcel Greter

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.12.4 or,